 The situation in the Soviet occupied territories is bleak.
 In the first months finding any food or sustenance proved to be impossible.
 Work, too, beyond reach and those lucky few who managed to find employment through "protection" are unable to sustain themselves by the wages they are given for more than a few days.
 Desperation has taken hold of the residents, and a sizable majority now seeks to return to the German occupation zones if only to fill their empty bellies.

-In 1940–1941, tens of thousands of these refugees were arrested and exiled to Siberia and Kazakhstan because they objected to receiving Soviet citizenship, signed up for return to Poland, or engaged in Zionist, Bundist, or commercial activity.
+In 1940–1941, tens of thousands of these refugees were arrested and exiled to Siberia and Kazakhstan either for objecting Soviet citizenship, signing up for return trips to Poland, or engaging in Zionist, Bundist, or illicit commercial activity.
 Similarly, due to a shortage of jobs in the annexed Polish territories, some refugees left on their own accord to work in the Soviet heartland as part of the rapid industrialization project that the Soviet regime had initiated.
-Harsh conditions in the Soviet labor camps and in the special settlements to which the refugees were exiled caused high morbidity and mortality.
+Harsh conditions in the Soviet labor camps and in the special settlements to which the refugees were exiled caused high rates of morbidity and mortality.
 The situation of exiled refugees was horrific as they were denied appropriate quarter and sustenance, many of whom found their deaths succumbing to frost and plague in the Northern provinces and in Kazakhstan.

 When the Nazis invaded the Soviet Union in June 1941, cooperation between the Soviet authorities and the Polish government-in-exile began.
-As the countries established diplomatic relations, former Polish citizens were given amnesty, the refugees were released from internment, and many began to migrate toward the southern republics of the Soviet Union, particularly Uzbekistan.
+With the establishment of diplomatic relations, former Polish citizens were granted amnesty, and as a result refugees were released from internment, and many opted to migrate southwards, seeking shelter in the southern republics of the Soviet Union, particularly Uzbekistan.
 The journey was arduous.
 The refugees, most of whom were physically weak to begin with, were dogged by a lack of supplies and poor weather conditions.
-People, who succeeded to escape from the Nazi occupation or were evacuated by the Soviets, joined the mass movement southward.
-Part of the refugees joined the Anders Army or to other corps under the Red Army.
+Many of those who escaped the Nazi occupation or were evacuated by the Soviets joined the mass movement southward.
+Some of the refugees enlisted to the Anders Army or to other units in the Red Army.

 In order to be eligible for food rations, refugees were required to settle, register their new residences and find employment.
 As this was seldom possible, migration carried on.
 Provinces of the Soviet Union from where Jewish-Polish refugees generally did not emigrate southwards, such as Komi province in Siberia, were also riveted by food shortages, subhuman working conditions and endemic hygiene crises.
 Disease outbreaks took a heavy toll in human lives.
 The convergent circumstances of prolonged forced migration, sporadic incarceration and disease outbreaks dismembered many families, orphaning many children and dependents.
 According to an official report of the Polish Embassy in the Soviet Union about Jewish Polish nationals who have registered in one of its stationed outlets, by April 1943 no less than 30% of Jewish-Polish refugees in the Soviet Union had died of starvation, disease and hard labor.

-During these years, Despite grim living conditions and acute mortality, many got married, brought children into the world, and successfully maintained their family framework.
+Despite grim living conditions and acute mortality, many young couples got married, brought children into the world, and successfully preserved their families.
 Some Jews succeeded in being absorbed into the local Soviet socio-economic fabric and some Polish-Jewish refugees married local Jewish women.
 Impermanency notwithstanding, local religious and cultural initiatives began to form.
 This, too, distinguishes their situation as refugees: as opposed to prisoners, whose lives are severely curtailed and constantly susceptible to harsh external regimentation and control, they had the possibility to rebuild their lives, despite their precariousness, the hardships they faced and the omnipresent lack of security in their lives.